TABLE OF CONTENTS

 To apply for Medicaid coverage, fill out the application form on the Department of Workforce Services myCase website.
 Before starting the application, make sure you have all the information you need to answer questions about your financial resources, such as pay stubs, bank statements, and tax returns.
 You must answer every question on the application.
 Otherwise, Utah Medicaid won’t process it, and you’ll continue to be without coverage.

 Utah’s CHIP program offers health coverage for uninsured children and teens.
 The income limits for CHIP are higher than those for Medicaid, so your child may qualify for CHIP coverage even if you earn too much to enroll in the Medicaid program.
-For example, the monthly income limit for a single parent and one child is $2,904.
-A family of seven would have an income limit of $6,687 per month, or more than $80,000 per year.
+The Utah CHIP income limit is 200% of the Federal Poverty Limit for household size.

 If your child qualifies for CHIP, you may have to pay a monthly premium; however, there are limits on how much you have to spend in a calendar year.
 The total amount of copays and premiums is limited to 5% of your annual income; therefore, if your annual income is $40,000, the most you would pay in a single year is $2,000.
 To apply for CHIP, fill out the application form on myCase.